Vib3x/Frame_Trap/README.md

 # Frame Trap

-A simple frame data app for CvS2.
+A simple frame data app for P4AU and CvS 2.
 Support for other games is also planned.